dwarvesf/til/README.md

 <img src="comfortzone.jpeg"/>

-A Dwarf never stop learning, and this is the space for our team member research/discuss about hard things.
+A Dwarf never stop learning, and this is the space for our team members research/discuss about hard things.
 Hard things are?
 Just not easy things.
-We beleive continous learning and getting out of comfort zone are the way to be the best developer.
+We believe continous learning and getting out of comfort zone are the way to be the best developer.

 # Hard things list